 This course is intended to prepare students for the rigorous demands of writing and reading in the college setting.
 Students taking the AP Literature test in the spring can possibly earn 3 hours college credit, with a score of 3 (not taken at some universities), 4, or 5.
-Students are required to come to class every day, bring all materials (charged computer, paper, writing utensil and textbook, if applicable) and complete all of their coursework so that they do not fall behind.
+Students are required to come to class every day, bring all materials (paper, writing utensil and textbook, if applicable) and complete all of their coursework so that they do not fall behind.
 It is imperative that you attend class daily.
 Make-up work will be negotiable if there is an excused absence, but even excused excessive absenteeism will affect performance on most assessments.
-Completion of work in ESS is possible and will be decided on a case-by-case basis.